fjmk/drupalorg_testing/README.txt

 * Creates users and content+comments as well with the devel package generate scripts.
 * Creates uid 1 user with "a" as username and password and logs it in.

+Required modules and versions for Drupal 5.x as of July 30, 2007:

+    * codefilter DRUPAL-5
+    * cvs HEAD.
+    * devel DRUPAL-5
+    * project HEAD
+    * project_issue HEAD

+Before installing with this profile download or checkout these modules to sites/all/modules, sites/default/modules, or another appropriate location.